Expert by experience How Emma handled feeling lonely

 My mentor’s acknowledgement meant a lot

 She also went to her mentor, who was understanding and helped relieve her study load.
 ‘The fact that he acknowledged my problems meant a lot to me.
 I didn’t have to keep explaining myself to him.’

 She hopes the university is aware of the situation many students are currently in.
 And that there are other mentors like hers, who recognise red flags and take them seriously.
 The fact that her mentor was so involved proved to be crucial.

-Even though Tara has gone through a difficult time, she doesn’t want people to think she’s ‘vulnerable’.
+Even though Emma has gone through a difficult time, she doesn’t want people to think she’s ‘vulnerable’.
 ‘I don’t like who the media portrays “vulnerable” people as people we need to protect, like we’re weak.
 Sometimes we’re just affected by the circumstances.
 That’s the problem that needs fixing’, she says.